yuwei-cao-git/DRI-EDIA-F4A/reports/meetings/first_meeting_sum.md

 - Research Software

 ## Barries of women/under-represented groups in forestry
+Education stage:
+- **Stereotypes and societal biases** often discourage young women from pursuing math and coding, leading to underrepresentation in these fields.
+(From Brianne!)
 Early Career Stage：
 - **Stereotypes and Biases**: women face entrenched stereotypes and biases that suggest they are less capable in STEM fields.
 Mid-Career Stage: